JohnPaton/johnpaton.github.io/content/posts/periods-since-time-series-events.md

 ![png](/images/periods-since-time-series-events_20_0.png)

 We've done it!
 What's nice about this trick is that we don't have to loop over all the accidents, so it scales well to larger data sets.
-To finish up, we do the same for all the accident types.
+To finish up, we do a [groupby without aggregation](/posts/groupby-without-aggregation/) to get the same information for all the accident types.

 ```python